framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

         }
     }

+_Note: because URL and form values come into CFML as strings that it will automatically coerce to numeric, boolean, etc, we need to explicitly pass either `true` or `false` to `taskService.task_list()` which is why we write `rc.all ? true : false`.
+Most languages do not have CFML's flexibility when interpreting data, but they also provide a lot more type safety!
+You might wonder why we don't convert `rc.id` to numeric in the call to `taskService.complete_task()`?
+We can get away with it there because it's passed directly to the JDBC driver and that knows that the `id` field is numeric and it will parse the string for you.
+In general, you probably shouldn't rely on that and should explicitly convert your inbound string data from `rc` to the type your Clojure code is expecting._

 If we run this (with `?reload=true` in the URL), we'll probably get a SQL exception because our table doesn't exist.
 We dropped the table at the end of our REPL session (unless you recreated it again while testing the `task.clj` service?).